 Social distancing measures

-In view of the above development of the epidemic and the strategy in combatting the disease, there is a need to continue to maintain the relevant legal framework in the upcoming period to prevent the spread of COVID-19 in the community through various social distancing measures.
-For this purpose, the Government has gazetted today the amendments and directions under the Prevention and Control of Disease (Requirements and Directions) (Business and Premises) Regulation (Cap.
+Taking into account the improvement in the epidemic situation and the Government's strategy in combating the disease, the Government will gazette today amendments and directions under the Prevention and Control of Disease (Requirements and Directions) (Business and Premises) Regulation (Cap.
 599F) and the Prevention and Control of Disease (Prohibition on Group Gathering) Regulation (Cap.
-599G) as follows:
+599G) to further relax the social distancing measures as follows:

 Persons responsible for carrying on catering businesses and the managers of scheduled premises that contravene the statutory requirements under Cap.
 599F would have committed a criminal offence.
 Offenders are subject to a maximum fine of $50,000 and imprisonment for six months.

 Separately, any person who participates in a prohibited group gathering; organises a prohibited group gathering; owns, controls or operates the place of such gathering; and knowingly allows the taking place of such gathering, commits an offence under Cap.
 599G.
 Offenders are liable to a maximum fine of $25,000 and imprisonment for six months.
 Persons who participate in a prohibited group gathering may discharge liability for the offence by paying a fixed penalty of $2,000.

 Immigration control measures